skip to content

 My main research areas include:

-1. Biomineralization – understanding the diversity and characterizing shells as a way of understanding their evolution, adaptive significance and also providing key information concerning shelly organisms ability to cope with future environmental change.
-I use a range of techniques (e.g. electron microscopy, thermogravimetric analysis, XRD, EBSD and RAMAN spectroscopy).
-Recent postgraduate students have focused on spatial variation in shell compositions over geographic areas and investigating changes over the last c.100 years for which we have environmental records.
+1. Biomineralization – understanding the diversity and characterizing shells as a way of understanding their evolution, adaptive significance and also providing key information concerning shelly organisms’ ability to cope with future environmental change.
+I use a range of techniques (e.g. electron microscopy, thermogravimetric analysis, XRD, EBSD and EDX).
+Recent postgraduate students have focused on spatial variation in shell compositions of modern molluscs and brachiopods over geographic areas and investigating changes over the last c.100 years for which we have environmental records.

 2. Predator-prey relationships – principally as a way to recognise the distribution of different forms of predation pressure over time and space, with a view understanding global biodiversity.
-In particular I am interested in the course of the Mesozoic Marine Revolution.
+In particular I am interested in the course of the Mesozoic Marine Revolution during both the Mesozoic and Cenozoic.

 I have strong collaborative links with the British Antarctic Survey and the Natural History Museum (London).